wndxlori/wndx.com/_posts/2014-02-28-core-data-in-motion-chapter-2.md

 So how do we make make our object fetches more performant in Core Data?

 This is accomplished through decomposing our monolithic models into several distinct models with one-to-one relationships between each model (entity).
 Each model contains only the information necessary for the view in which it will be used.
-In the hot-off-the-presses Chapter 2 of
+In Chapter 2 of
 [Core Data in Motion](http://coredatainmotion.com), we examine, in detail, how to accomplish this.